What is Anxiety?

 How Do I Get Started?

-At your consultation we will discuss what brought you to counseling, your goals, and how I may be able to help you work toward these goals.
+During your phone consultation we will discuss what brought you to counseling, your goals, and how I may be able to help you work toward these goals.
 If we don't feel like I am a good match for you, I will be happy to assist you in finding a therapist who may be a better fit for you.